Prodject/chat3D/README.md

-## Assignment 2: Chat with 3D environment##
+## Chat with 3D environment

-Emails
-	pol.valls02@estudiant.upf.edu
-	lie.jin01@estudiant.upf.edu

-*INFO*

-The chat has been created from the Assignment 1's chat application, threrefore there are some implementations that are the same as the model.
+###INFO

+Chat with 3D environment made for UPF's subject *Entorns de comicació virtual (ECV)* with Client & Server side to learn JavaScript/NodeJS and Three.js.

-*NEW FEATURES*
+### *NEW FEATURES*

-	-A 3D environment has been added to the chat with the following features:
+	-A 3D environment has been added to the previous chat with the following features:
 		-Every User is represented as a cube which is marked with a red Cone -Users can move within the plane with arrow keys or by doing left-clicks with the mouse -Users can change the Cube color or the User's name by selecting the edition icon (in the top-left side)